Naviden/AI-and-Big-Data-Course/3_ML.md

 - **Characteristics:** Simple to understand and interpret, can handle both classification and regression tasks.

 - **Decision Rule:**
-  At each node, the data is split based on a feature $ x_j $ and a threshold $t$.
+  At each node, the data is split based on a feature $x_j$ and a threshold $t$.
 The rule is:
   $$\text{if } x_j \leq t \text{, go to left node; otherwise, go to right node.}$$

 - **Use Case:** Customer segmentation based on demographic data.